Directions for wearing Crest Whitestrips® - Part 2

 This is the second half of our instructions for using Crest Whitestrips® products.
 On this page we cover:

-- Steps to take when terminating a treatment session.
+- Steps to take when terminating your treatment session.

 (Part 1 of our directions outlines how to get ready to perform treatments and how to place the strips.)